 Griggs aims for a one week turn-around time for grading.
 If it has been longer than a week and you do not see the grade on Moodle, please first contact the instructor.

-I see an F for the semester exam grade.
-Does this mean I failed the course?
+I see an F for an exam grade.
+Have I failed the course?

 Not necessarily.
 The final grade is weighted as explained in the syllabus.
 Grades are accessed through your University Academic Record, linked on your IVUE page.

 If you need to earn a higher grade, contact your instructor to discuss options first.
 You may also repeat the course to replace the low grade on your transcript.